How to embed an Instagram feed on any website

 - Embed Instagram feed on TYPO3

 Adding an Instagram feed to Shopify is straightforward and doesn’t require any real technical skills.
-With Flockler, you can choose to display an Instagram feed on all Shopify pages, on a specific page like homepage, within collections, and on product pages.
+With Flockler, you can choose to display an Instagram feed on any Shopify page, for example, on the homepage, within collections, and on product pages.
 Next, we’ll take a closer look at all of those options.

 Embed an Instagram feed on the Shopify homepage